-- There are two types of clock sources on L1Topo: on-board crystal clocks and the LHC TTC - 314 clock, received from the ATCA backplane.
+- There are two types of clock sources on L1Topo: on-board crystal clocks and the LHC TTC - clock, received from the ATCA backplane.
 These clock sources are fed via the clocking - circuitry to the two processor FPGAs.
 The 40.079MHz TTC "clean" clock has potentially too - much jitter to drive multi-Gb/s links directly.
-A PLL chip is therefore used to clean up the - 317 jitter on this clock.
-From the input of 40.079 MHz the PLL chip can generate clocks of - frequency $n \times 40.079$ MHz within a certain range.
+A PLL chip is therefore used to clean up the - jitter on this clock.
+From the input of 40.079 MHz, the PLL chip can generate clocks of - frequency $n \times 40.079$ MHz within a certain range.
 This flexibility allows the multi-Gb/s links - on the L1Topo to be driven at a range of different rates.
-The Si5345 has been tested and - verified on the jFEX prototype and will be used on L1Topo.
-The clock (re)generation - 321 circuitry is located on the extension mezzanine, the individual clock trees for MGT reference - 322 clocks and global clocks are actively fanned out on the main board. - 323 The 5?
-MGT reference clock trees are operated at CML signal level, they are AC coupled - into the FPGAs.
-The main clock tree supplies the real-time inputs running at 11.2/12.8Gb/s. - There are additional trees for real-time output (6.4/12.8Gb/s) and for backplane output - towards the RODs (9.6Gb/s).
+The Si5345 has been tested and - verified on the iFEX prototype and will be used on L1Topo.
+The clock (re)generation - circuitry is located on the extension mezzanine, the individual clock trees for MGT reference - clocks and global clocks are actively fanned out on the main board. - 345 The four MGT reference clock trees are operated at CML signal level, they are AC coupled - into the FPGAs.
+The main clock tree supplies the real-time inputs running at 11.2/12.8Gb/s. - 347 There are additional trees for real-time output (6.4/12.8Gb/s) and for backplane output - towards the RODs (6.4Gb/s).
+Note: According to UltraScale+ documentation it should be - possible to derive all required MGT internal PLL frequencies from a common 160.32 MHz - reference clock.
+Therefore the additional clocks will probably not all be in use on the - production modules.
+A separate crystal clock will be available to the MGT quads carrying - 352 IPbus links.